hellsgard/backend-dog-day/README.md

 The Front end was built using Javascript, HTML and CSS.
 Bootstrap was used for the grid layout, cards and the forms.
+Axios handled the http requests with the front end functions coded in Javascript.

 Progression from start to end of the week: